 alias function See function aliasing.

+AMR Automatic Mesh Refinement

+analysis

-AMR Automatic Mesh Refinement analysis API Applications Programming Interface, the interface provided by some software com- ponent to programmers who use the component.
-An API usually consists of sub- routine/function calls, but may also include structure definitions and definition of constant values.
-The Cactus Reference Manual documents most of the Cactus flesh APIs. arrangement A collection of thorns, stored in a subdirectory of the Cactus $\tt arrangements$ directory.
-See Section C1.1.2. autoconf A GNU program which builds a configuration script which can be used to make a Makefile. boundary zone A boundary zone is a set of points at the edge of a grid, interpreted as the boundary of the physical problem, and which contains boundary data, e.g. Dirichlet conditions or von Neumann conditions.
-(See also symmetry zone , ghost zone .)
+API Applications Programming Interface, the interface provided by some software component to programmers who use the component.
+An API usually consists of subroutine/function calls, but may also include structure definitions and definition of constant values.
+The Cactus Reference Manual documents most of the Cactus flesh arrangement A collection of thorns, stored in a subdirectory of the Cactus arrangements directory.
+See Section C1.1.2.

+APIs.

+autoconf A GNU program which builds a configuration script which can be used to make a boundary zone A boundary zone is a set of points at the edge of a grid, interpreted as the boundary of the physical problem, and which contains boundary data, e.g. Dirichlet conditions or von Neumann conditions.
+(See also symmetry zone, ghost zone.)

+Makefile.

 Cactus Distinctive and unusual plant, which is adapted to extremely arid and hot environments, showing a wide range of anatomical and physiological features which conserve water.
-Cacti stems have expanded into green succulent structures containing the chlorophyll necessary for life and growth, while the leaves have become the spines for which cacti are so well known.
-1 ССТК Cactus Computational Tool Kit (The Cactus flesh and computational thorns).
-CCL The Cactus Configuration Language , this is the language that the thorn configura- tion files are written in.
-See Section D2. configuration The combination of a set of thorns, and all the Cactus configure options which af- fect what binary will be produced when compiling Cactus.
-For example, the choice of compilers (Cactus CC, CXX, CUCC, and F90 configure options) and the compiler optimization settings (OPTIMISE/OPTIMIZE and OPTIMISE_FLAGS configure options) are part of a configuration (these flags change what binary is produced), but the Cactus VERBOSE and WARN configure options aren't part of a configuration (they don't change what binary will be produced).
-See Section A1.2.1. checkout Get a copy of source code from SVN.
-See Section A1.1. checkpoint Save the entire state of a Cactus run to a file, so that the run can be restarted at a later time.
-See Sections A3, C2.8. computational grid A discrete finite set of spatial points in \Re^n (typically, $1 \le n \le 3$).
-Historically, Cactus has required these points to be uniformly spaced (uniformly spaced grid), but now, Cactus supports non-uniform spacings (non-uniformly spaced grid), and mesh refinement.
-The grid consists of the physical domain and the boundary and symmetry points.
-See grid functions for the typical use of grid points. convergence Important, but often neglected.
-CST The Cactus Specification Tool , which is the set of Perl scripts which parse the thorns' .ccl files, and generates the code that binds the thorn source files with the flesh.
-SVN Subversion is the favoured code distribution system for Cactus.
-See Sections A1.1,D7. domain decompositio n The technique of breaking up a large computational problem into parts that are easier to solve.
-In Cactus, it refers especially to a decomposition wherein the parts are solved in parallel on separate computer processors. driver A special kind of thorn which creates and handles grid hierarchies and grid variables.
-Drivers are responsible for memory management for grid variables, and for all parallel operations, in response to requests from the scheduler.
-See Section C1.6.3. evolution An iteration interpreted as a step through time.
-Also, a particular Cactus schedule bin for executing routines when evolution occurs. flesh The Cactus routines which hold the thorns together, allowing them to communicate and scheduling things to happen with them.
-This is what you get if you check out Cactus from our SVN repository. friend Interfaces that are friends , share their collective set of protected grid variables.
-See Section $D2.2 C1.2.3$. function aliasing The process of referring to a function to be provided by an interface independently of which thorn actually contains the function, or what language the function is written in.
-The function is called an alias function .
-See Section C1.9.5, D2.2.3.
-GA Shorthand for a grid array .
-GF Shorthand for a grid function. gmake GNU version of the make utility.
+Cacti stems have expanded into green succulent structures containing the chlorophyll necessary for life and growth, while the leaves have become the spines for which cacti are so well known.1 tion files are written in.
+See Section D2.

+CCTK Cactus Computational Tool Kit (The Cactus flesh and computational thorns).

+CCL The Cactus Configuration Language, this is the language that the thorn configuraconfiguration The combination of a set of thorns, and all the Cactus configure options which affect what binary will be produced when compiling Cactus.
+For example, the choice of compilers (Cactus CC, CUCC, CXX, F77, and F90 configure options) and the compiler optimization settings (OPTIMISE/OPTIMIZE and OPTIMISE_FLAGS configure options) are part of a configuration (these flags change what binary is produced), but the Cactus VERBOSE and WARN configure options aren't part of a configuration (they don't change what binary will be produced).
+See Section A1.2.1.

-$^{^{1} \}rm http://en.wikipedia.org/wiki/Cactus$
+1http://en.wikipedia.org/wiki/Cactus